Fed tightening plans now contending with war, possible oil shock | Headlines

 U.S. Federal Reserve officials on Thursday began taking stock of how the unfolding conflict in Ukraine might influence the economy and their planned shift to tighter monetary policy, with investors and some officials suggesting it could slow but likely not stop a planned round of interest rate increases.
 Oil and commodity price shocks and a possible blow to global growth and confidence were clear risks, analysts said, and one Fed policymaker said the events of the last 24 hours could weigh on upcoming Fed decisions.

 "The implications of the unfolding situation in Ukraine for the medium-run economic outlook in the U.S. will also be a consideration in determining the appropriate pace" for raising interest rates, said Cleveland Fed President Loretta Mester.
-Richmond Fed President Thomas Barkin said he was also watching how the conflict affects commodity prices and financial markets, but that the case for U.S. rates hikes remains intact.
+Richmond Fed President Thomas Barkin said the case for U.S. rate increases remained "robust," but also called the invasion an "unsettling" event that would force policymakers to think through what might happen.

+The risks could be as obvious as high oil prices weighing on consumer spending and raising inflation even further, or as unknowable as how Russia might respond to U.S. sanctions.
 "Underlying demand is strong.
 The labor market is tight.
-Inflation is high and broadening," Barkin said.
-Despite the events in Ukraine, "I don’t think you are going to see much change to the underlying logic...But this is uncharted territory so we will have to see where the world goes."
-The Fed plans to raise interest rates beginning in March as it battles inflation that has hit multi-decade highs.
+Inflation is high and broadening," Barkin said, describing the basic case for rate increases.
+"But I will say that it is unsettling to hear the news.
+As always happens you have to start and think through where could this thing go that you might not have forecast originally."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)